mxinden/homepage/content/misc/_index.md

 - Hart, Thomas Edward. **Comparative performance of memory reclamation strategies for lock-free and concurrently-readable data structures**.
 University of Toronto, 2005.

 - Kogan, Alex, and Erez Petrank. **"A methodology for creating fast wait-free data structures."** ACM SIGPLAN Notices.
 Vol. 47.
 No. 8.
 ACM, 2012.

 - Herlihy, Maurice, Victor Luchangco, and Mark Moir. **"Obstruction-free
   synchronization: Double-ended queues as an example."** 23rd International Conference on Distributed Computing Systems, 2003.
 Proceedings..
 IEEE, 2003.

+#### Hardware synchronization

+- David, Tudor, Rachid Guerraoui, and Vasileios Trigonakis. **"Everything you always wanted to know about synchronization but were afraid to ask."**
+  Proceedings of the Twenty-Fourth ACM Symposium on Operating Systems Principles.
+ACM, 2013.

 #### Networking

+- Lamport, Leslie. **"Time, clocks, and the ordering of events in a distributed system."** Communications of the ACM 21.7 (1978): 558-565.

+- Maymounkov, Petar, and David Mazieres. **"Kademlia: A peer-to-peer information system based on the xor metric."** International Workshop on Peer-to-Peer Systems.
+Springer, Berlin, Heidelberg, 2002.

 - Van Renesse, Robbert, et al. **"Efficient reconciliation and flow control for anti-entropy protocols."** proceedings of the 2nd Workshop on Large-Scale